bstephens2002/Web-Vision-Pro/README.md

 - **Usability Report** 🖱️: Assesses navigation, information architecture, and overall user experience.
 - **Accessibility Evaluation** ♿: Checks compliance with WCAG guidelines and identifies areas for improvement.
 - **Performance Analysis** ⚡: Examines load times, responsiveness, and cross-browser compatibility.
-- **Content Review** 📝: Analyzes the clarity, relevance, and engagement of the website's content.

 ## 🛠️ Technology Stack